kaopanboonyuen/SemanticLabelingOnRemoteSensingCorpora/README.md

     |   ├── test
     |   ├── test_labels

-Put a text file under the dataset directory called "class_dict.csv" which contains the list of classes along with the R, G, B colour labels to visualize the segmentation results.
+Put a text file under the dataset directory called "our_class_dict.csv" which contains the list of classes along with the R, G, B colour labels to visualize the segmentation results.
 This kind of dictionairy is usually supplied with the dataset.
 Here is an example for the Landsat-8w5c dataset:

 ```
 name,r,g,b